graycoreio/daffodil/libs/design/accordion/README.md

 # Accordion
-An accordion is a group of vertically stacked headings that allow users to toggle the visibility of related content.
+An accordion is a group of vertically stacked, collapsible sections that allow users to toggle the visibility of related content.

 ## Overview
-Accordions helps reduce scrolling by hiding non-essential information until it’s needed.
-Use it to organize content into collapsible sections.
+Accordions help reduce scrolling by hiding non-essential information until it's needed.
+They organize content into collapsible sections, making it easier for users to find and focus on information relevant to them.
 This is especially useful for long pages where not all information needs to be visible at once.

 <design-land-example-viewer-container example="basic-accordion"></design-land-example-viewer-container>

+## Best practices

+**When to use**
+- To organize related information
+- To shorten pages and reduce scrolling when screen space is limited and content is not crucial to read

+**When not to use**
+- When most users will need to see all content anyway
+- The content is very short and hiding it adds unnecessary complexity (use [list](/libs/design/list/README.md) instead)

 ## Usage
-To use the accordion components, import `DAFF_ACCORDION_COMPONENTS` into your custom component:
+To use accordion, import `DAFF_ACCORDION_COMPONENTS` directly into your custom component:

 ```ts
 import { DAFF_ACCORDION_COMPONENTS } from '@daffodil/design/accordion';